chaudhary1337/chaudhary1337.github.io/TryHackMe/Overpass3.md

 paradox
 ```

-nice.
-Okay.
 Since we can transfer files using ftp, we can put in `linpeas.sh`

 ```